News & Community Involvement

 Historian

 The history of the Chapel is a wonderful record or account, and it will be greatly appreciated by future generations.
 Members of this committee shall collect and preserve information and artifacts of the Holden Beach Chapel.
 Items are to be stored in the two locked display cases in the fellowship hall on the wall near the Rothschild Street entrance.
 Flash Drives are to be stored in the office safe.
 A written History of the Chapel shall be updated and recorded periodically as the committee determines.
 Committee members will explore a variety of ways to ensure the preservation of items of historical nature including the following: an annual check on the condition of the items, housing the materials at the Chapel with regulated temperature and humidity.
-The committee will develop a plan in case of emergencies—tornadoes, hurricanes, etc. They will seek to digitize the items, writing relevant metadata, and seek to increase accessibility to the Chapel membership.
+The committee will develop a plan in case of emergencies—tornadoes, hurricanes, etc. They will seek to digitize the items, write relevant metadata, and seek to increase accessibility to the Chapel membership.
 Perhaps the public could access information in the Chapel library via a scrapbook which will feature pictures of artifacts.
 Increased accessibility to our history would be of great interest to our members as well as our visitors.
 This committee will seek to involve the members of the Communication and Administrative Committees as they progress with plans.

 Long Rang Planning